Cc618/Up-Lang/README.md

 # Create a variable with type int
 int a = 42

-# Create a variable with type automaticaly deducted
+# Create a variable with automatically deducted type
 $b = 38.2

 # Some operations